 Also at the western end of the canal you can visit the remains of King John’s 13th century castle from where he rode out to sign the Magna Carta in 1215.
-The Deepcut flight consists of 14 evenly spaced locks.
-In the 1000 metre long Deepcut cutting you will notice a drop in temperature as the cutting is very deep and overhung with trees
+The Deepcut flight has 14 evenly spaced locks and in the often chilly 1000 metre long Deepcut cutting is very deep and overhung with trees.

 Water shortages can close the links between the summit level and the River Wey and rest of the canal system.
-This does not of course affect cruising on the pleasant 20 mile summit level between Deepcut and Greywell tunnel.
+This does not affect cruising on the pleasant 20 mile summit level between Deepcut and Greywell tunnel.